iotaledger/bee/README.md

 ---

 # About

-Bee is a Rust framework for building IOTA nodes and tools for IOTA networks without a Coordinator (after [Coordicide](https://coordicide.iota.org/)).

 The IOTA Foundation aims to allow machines of all performance levels to contribute to the IOTA network, from microcontrollers and single-board